Lakemba

 Lakemba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified twenty projects expected to influence the region.
-Notable projects include Lakemba Station Sydney Metro Upgrade, Lakemba Transport Oriented Development (TOD) Masterplan, 677 & 687 Canterbury Road Belmore - Mixed Use Development, and 684-700 Canterbury Road Belmore.
-The following list details those most relevant.
+AreaSearch identified 23 projects potentially influencing this region.
+Notable initiatives include: Lakemba Station Sydney Metro Upgrade; 677 & 687 Canterbury Road Belmore - Mixed Use Development; Lakemba Transport Oriented Development (TOD) Masterplan; and 684-700 Canterbury Road Belmore.
+Below is a list of projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.